 If your main reason to visit Ireland is to see some fantastic scenery, then make that your priority, and don’t try and fit in shopping and pubs and cultural stops all in a few days.

 This will make you feel burnt out and at the end of the day, you really won’t enjoy the nature you traveled all the way to Ireland to see!

 Mistake #3: Being Too Scared To Drive In Ireland

-We have driven on the “wrong” side of the road multiple times in Ireland and now we feel like professionals at it.
-We want to really and truly tell you that it is is NOT as bad as you think and skipping renting a car in Ireland is a mistake!
+We want to truly tell you it is NOT as bad as you think and skipping renting a car in Ireland is a mistake!

 Unlike driving in your home country where everything is memorized and you drive like a machine and don’t think about it, you DO have to “think” about driving in Ireland because it is so different from the norm.